 Legal basis: Predominantly, justified interest in direct marketing on our part and in the enhancement of our products and services, as long as this is carried out in compliance with data protection regulations and competition law regulations resp. contractual performance resp. consent.

-3.3 Determination of malfunctions and for safety reasons
+3.3 Determination of malfunctions and for security reasons

 Legal basis: Fulfilment of our legal obligations in the field of data security and predominantly, justified interest in the rectification of malfunctions and the security of our offers.

 3.4 Our own and third party advertising as well as market research and reach measurement in accordance with the legally permissible extent resp. consent-based

 Legal basis: Consent or predominantly, justified interest in direct marketing on our part, as long as this is carried out in compliance with data protection regulations and competition law regulations.